 A concentration is a curricular subspecialty option associated with a graduate program which provides transcript recognition for students who fulfill a designated, specialized course of study.
 A concentration recognizes the student as having distinctive skills and training in one highly concentrated area within the program.
 The concentration course of study shall consist of at least 9 hours of graduate course work, selected from a university-approved list.
 A grade point of at least 3.00 must be earned in courses used toward fulfilling the concentration and only courses taken at Bradley University may be applied.

 Courses used to satisfy the requirements of the concentration may also be applied toward the requirements of the graduate degree.
 Up to two concentrations can be awarded; however, because concentrations are additional degree designations there can be no course overlap between the concentrations.

 Students must declare their intention to complete a concentration by completing the appropriate section on their Program of Study.
 A Student’s Program of Study leading to a concentration shall be planned by the student in consultation with his/her graduate academic advisor.
-To receive a concentration upon graduation, the student must file, with the Graduate School, the Graduate Concentration Completion Form prior to the beginning of their final semester.
+To receive a concentration upon graduation, the student must file, with the Office of the Registrar, the Graduate Concentration Completion Form prior to the beginning of their final semester.